-If the design professional is an architect or engineer legally registered under the laws of this state regulating the practice of architecture as provided for in Chapter 481, Florida Statutes, Part I, or engineering as provided for in Chapter 471, Florida Statutes, then he or she shall affix his or her official seal to said drawings, specifications and accompanying data, as required by Florida Statute.
-If the design professional is a landscape architect registered under the laws of this state regulating the practice of landscape architecture as provided for in Chapter 481, Florida Statutes, Part II, then he or she shall affix his or her seal to said drawings, specifications and accompanying data as defined in Section 481.303(6)(a)(b)(c)(d), FS.
+If the design professional is an architect or engineer legally registered under the laws of this state regulating the practice of architecture as provided for in Chapter 481, Florida Statutes, Part I, or engineering as provided for in Chapter 471, Florida Statutes, then he or she shall affix his or her official seal, signature and date to said drawings, specifications and accompanying data, as required by Florida Statute.
+If the design professional is a landscape architect registered under the laws of this state regulating the practice of landscape architecture as provided for in Chapter 481, Florida Statutes, Part II, then he or she shall affix his or her seal, signature and date to said drawings, specifications and accompanying data as defined in Section 481.303(6)(a)(b)(c)(d), F.S.

-- 106.1.1 Information on construction documents.
+106.1.1 Information on construction documents.
 Construction documents shall be dimensioned and drawn upon suitable material.
-Electronic media documents shall be submitted in the approved format when required by the building official.
-Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official (see also Section 106.3.5). - 106.1.1.1 Fire protection system shop drawings.
+Electronic media documents are permitted to be submitted when approved by the building official.
+Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official (see also Section 106.3.5).

+- 106.1.1.1 Fire protection system shop drawings.
 Shop drawings for the fire protection system(s) shall be submitted to indicate conformance with this code and the construction documents and shall be approved prior to the start of system installation.
-Shop drawings shall contain all information as required by the referenced installation standards in Chapter 9. - 106.1.1.2 Roof assembly documents.
-For roof assemblies required by the code, the construction documents shall illustrate, describe and delineate the type of roofing system, materials, fastening requirements, flashing requirements and wind resistance rating that are required to be installed.
-Product evaluation and installation shall indicate compliance with the wind criteria required for the specific site or a statement by an architect or engineer for the specific site must be submitted with the construction documents.

-- 106.1.2 Additional data.
+Shop drawings shall contain all information as required by the referenced installation standards in Chapter 9 of the Florida Building Code. - 106.1.1.2 For roof assemblies required by the code, the construction documents shall illustrate, describe, and delineate the type of roofing system, materials, fastening requirements, flashing requirements and wind resistance rating that are required to be installed.
+Product evaluation and installation shall indicate compliance with the wind criteria required for the specific site or a statement by an architect or engineer for the specific site must be submitted with the construction documents. - 106.1.2 Additional data.
 The building official may require details, computations, stress diagrams, and other data necessary to describe the construction or installation and the basis of calculations.
-All drawings, specifications and accompanying data required by the building official to be prepared by an architect or engineer shall be affixed with their official seal, signature and date as state law requires. - 106.1.3 Quality of building plans.
-Building plans Building plans shall be drawn to a minimum 1/8 inch scale upon substantial paper, cloth or other acceptable medium.
-The building official may establish through departmental policy, standards for plans and specifications, in order to provide conformity to its record retention program.
-This policy may include such things as minimum and maximum sizes, shape, contrast, clarity, electronic format or other items related to records management.
+All drawings, specifications and accompanying data required by the building official to be prepared by an architect or engineer shall be affixed with their official seal, signature and date as state law requires.

+106.1.3 Reserved